 The Time and Place Committee shall recommend to the Executive Council the sites and dates for the annual conference and, upon approval by the Executive Council, shall confirm hotel arrangements and dates.

-The Website Chair shall develop and maintain a strong web site presence for the Association as well as the development of technology to advance the organization's effectiveness and efficiency.
+The Webmaster shall develop and maintain a strong web site presence for the Association as well as the development of technology to advance the organization's effectiveness and efficiency.